 ~from Mark Steyn's Passing Parade, personally autographed copies of which are exclusively available from the SteynOnline bookstore - and, if you're a Mark Steyn Club member, don't forget to enter the promotional code at checkout to receive special member pricing on that and over forty other books, CDs and more from the Steyn store.

 There's more on Judy Garland from her sometime pianist and on-again off-again friend Hugh Martin in Part Two of our tribute to Hugh, The Boy Next Door.
-We'll have more Hollywood glamour with Kathy Shaidle at the movies later this evening, Saturday, and Mark will be back too with the latest episode in our Tales for Our Times spy thriller, The Riddle of the Sands.
+We'll have more Hollywood glamour with Rick McGinnis and his Saturday movie pick.

-As the third year of The Mark Steyn Club gets under way, we're very appreciative of all those who signed up in those first few weeks and have decided to re-re-up for another twelve months.
-We thank you all, and hope to see at least a few of you to thank you personally on our Second or Third Steyn Cruise.
+As the sixth year of The Mark Steyn Club gets under way, we're very appreciative of all those who signed up in those first few weeks and have decided to re-re-up for another twelve months.
+We thank you all, and hope to make this year of the Steyn Club the best yet.
 For more information on the Club, see here.